GoogleChrome/web.dev/src/site/content/en/blog/pwas-on-oculus-2/index.md

 connected over USB or Wi-Fi.
 It uses the Qualcomm [Snapdragon XR2](https://www.qualcomm.com/news/onq/2020/10/29/oculus-quest-2-how-snapdragon-xr2-powers-next-generation-vr) system on a chip with 6&nbsp;GB of RAM.
-The Quest&nbsp;2's display is a singular fast-switch LCD panel with a 1,832&nbsp;×&nbsp;1,920 pixels per eye resolution, which can run at a refresh rate of up to 120&nbsp;Hz.
+The Quest&nbsp;2's display is a singular fast-switch LCD panel with 1,832&nbsp;×&nbsp;1,920 pixels per eye resolution that runs at a refresh rate of up to 120&nbsp;Hz.

 {% Img src="image/8WbTDNrhLsU0El80frMBGE4eMCD3/g0IQmlLaOiLWqwQuvnhQ.jpeg", alt="Oculus Quest 2 device with controllers.", width="800", height="304" %}